skyportal/skyportal/doc/image_analysis.md

 ## Usage

-Go to the page of a source, and add `/image_analysis` at the end of the URL.
-It should look something like `http://localhost:5000/source/ZTF22aayaehk/image_analysis`.
+Go to the page of a source, and click on the `Image Analysis` right button under the photometry plot.
+It will redirect you to the image analysis page.
 Then, fill in the fields required by the form, and upload the image.
-Otherwise, you can find a button labelled `Image Analysis` right under the photometry plot.
-It will redirect you to the image analysis page.
+The operations performed by STDpipe are computation intensive, so it can take several minutes to extract the photometry from the image.

 **The image must be a compressed FITS file (.fits.fz).
 We recommend compressing it with funpack.**